futurice/cv-generator/README.md

 $ docker-compose up
 ```

 Then check the output of `docker-compose port futucv 8000` to see what external port was allocated.
+Run `docker-compose build` to rebuild after making changes.

 ## License